metrorailings/OwlBlog/content/posts/week-10-insights.md

 Panthers have some serious swagger to them, especially Teddy Bridgewater.

-Carolina playing quite a bit of dime coverage against Tampa.
+Carolina playing quite a bit of nitro and dime coverage against Tampa.